...

 Time: 10:00am-1:00pm

-Location: Grassy Creek Park
+Location: Northwestway Park

 Activity: invasive species removal (bush honeysuckle)